AngeloSepe/AngeloHosting/README.md

 # Exercise for SW DEV RR

-1)Answers are in the Doc folder
-2)Code in C for exercise 1 is in the Code folder
+1)Answers for the three exercise are in the Doc folder 2)The Coding part of exercise is present the Code folder as C file.